 4 credits-This course will teach basic knowledge of desktop and laptop operating systems.
-This course will teach the important knowledge and skills necessary to competently install, build, configure, upgrade, troubleshoot and repair personal computer compatible hardware including troubleshooting basic network and internet connectivity, dial-up, DSL, and cable.
+This course will teach the important knowledge and skills necessary to competently install, build, configure, upgrade, troubleshoot and repair personal computers, including troubleshooting basic network and internet connectivity.
 Additionally, this course will also cover the latest memory, bus, peripherals, and wireless technologies.